-The active ingredient in Sumatriptan is sumatriptan.
+The active ingredient in sumatriptan tablets is sumatriptan.

-The inactive ingredients in Sumatriptan are lactose monohydrate, hypromellose, microcrystalline cellulose, croscarmellose sodium, magnesium stearate, hypromellose, and titanium dioxide (E171).
+The inactive ingredients in sumatriptan are lactose monohydrate, hypromellose, microcrystalline cellulose, croscarmellose sodium, magnesium stearate, hypromellose, and titanium dioxide (E171).
 The 50 mg film-coated tablets also include triacetin and red iron oxide (E172).

 Common side effects, affecting up to 1 in 10 people, include:

-Do NOT take Sumatriptan if:
+You should NOT take sumatriptan if:

-Before using Sumatriptan, tell your doctor if:
+Before using sumatriptan, tell your doctor if:

 We’re a fully regulated pharmacy, with qualified doctors and happy customers